lucassabreu/clockify-cli/README.md

   clockify-cli [command]

 Available Commands:
-  help        Help about any command in          Create a new time entry and starts it log         List the entries from a specific day
+  edit        Edit a time entry, use id "current" to apply to time entry in progress help        Help about any command in          Create a new time entry and starts it log         List the entries from a specific day